 Register yourself at the site providing your name and other contact information.
 Once done simply click on the “Donate an Item” button at the top of the page.
 Complete the information requested and submit.
 That’s all there is to it.

 For instance, you might offer:

 You can offer a service, such as helping someone with a dinner party, and you can offer an event, such as a dinner or a picnic hike.
 You can offer an item, such as concert tickets or baked goods, home canned goods, holiday treats and more.
 Keep in mind that this is a fundraiser, so pick something that others will want to spend their money on.
 You may make as many offers as you want.
-Consider teaming up with a friend, especially if this is your first time.
 If you need help thinking of something to offer, or how to plan your event, speak to us at the Auction table on the patio on Sunday, or send a message to firstname.lastname@example.org.

 When do I pay?

 You can pay for your purchased auction items at the close of the auction with a credit card), or you will be billed, which must be paid before the next auction (they're held in fall and spring).